justinrgarrard/school_district_clustering/README.md

 ### Execution

-Using a Linux system with Python 3.x installed, type `make visual` into the terminal.
+Using a Linux system with Python 3.x and Git LFS installed, type `make visual` into the terminal.

 ```bash
 $ make visual